 One of the first records of the family was William Propheta who was charter witness in Aberdeen in 1281.
 Later, John Profite was admitted burgess of the same burgh in 1440.
 A few years later, Thom Propheit appears as "mair of the quarter of Brechin" and sheriff-depute of Forfar in 1473.

 Early History of the Provitt family

-Another 76 words (5 lines of text) covering the years 1552, 1450, 1470 and 1467 are included under the topic Early Provitt History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Provitt research.
+Another 31 words (2 lines of text) covering the years 1552, 1450, 1470 and 1467 are included under the topic Early Provitt History in all our PDF Extended History products and printed products wherever possible.